vOptSolver/vOptSpecific.jl/README.md

 On linux or in the cloud (juliaBox):

-1. open a console on your computer or in the cloud
+- open a console on your computer or in the cloud
-2. when the prompt is ready, type in the console `julia`
+- when the prompt is ready, type in the console `julia`

 On macOS:

-1. locate the application `julia` and click on the icon, the julia console appears
+- locate the application `julia` and
+- click on the icon, the julia console comes to the screen

 When the prompt `julia` is ready, type in the console;
 ```
 julia> using vOptSpecific
 ```
 vOptSpecific is ready.
-See examples for further informations.
-Have fun with the solver!
+See examples for further informations and have fun with the solver!

 ## Examples